lyushisyan/lyushisyan.github.io/_posts/2026-06-20-normal-umklapp-collective-heat-flow.md

 The single-mode relaxation-time approximation replaces $\boldsymbol\Omega$ by a diagonal matrix.
 It assigns each phonon an independent lifetime and therefore loses much of the repopulation and collective-drift physics created by off-diagonal couplings.
 This approximation can be adequate when resistive scattering dominates, but it may substantially underestimate conductivity when N scattering is strong.

 The iterative BTE solution is not merely a numerical refinement.
 It restores the coupled response between modes.

-The Callaway picture compresses this operator structure into two distinct relaxation tendencies.

 The Callaway picture separates two tendencies: